storacha/piri/docs/README.md

 ## 🎯 Which Guide Should I Follow?

-### "I want to run a complete Piri storage provider"
+### "I want to run a standalone Piri storage provider"
 → Follow the **[Full Stack Setup](./integrations/full-stack-setup.md)** guide

 ### "I already run Curio and want to add Storacha support"